sociallyassistiverobotics/sar_game_command_msgs/README.md

       that the child answered correctly this session.
 These multiple-choice questions ask the child to identify which emotions were felt by characters in the stories.
-    - `child-tom-question-accuracy' : The percentage of theory of mind (ToM) questions that the child answered correctly this session.
+    - `child-tom-question-accuracy` : The percentage of theory of mind (ToM) questions that the child answered correctly this session.
 These multiple-choice questions ask the child to identify what emotion a character in a story might feel next.
-    - `child-order-question-accuracy' : The percentage of order questions that the child answered correctly this session.
+    - `child-order-question-accuracy` : The percentage of order questions that the child answered correctly this session.
 These multiple-choice questions ask the child to identify in which scene of the story different events happened, such as what happened first or when a particular